donghyunSon8190/5gc/src/lte/doc/source/lte-design.rst

 LteEnbNetDevice is able to determine the BID of the packet.
 This BID is then recorded onto an EpsBearerTag, which is added to the packet.
-The LteEnbNetDevice then forwards the packet to the EpcEnbApplication via a raw packet socket.
+The LteEnbNetDevice then forwards the packet to the NgcEnbApplication via a raw packet socket.

-Upon receiving the packet, the EpcEnbApplication performs the following operations:
+Upon receiving the packet, the NgcEnbApplication performs the following operations:

  #. it retrieves the BID from the EpsBearerTag in the packet;